 People love to have something for nothing.
 It is a great way to get a reaction and a way to show your customer that they need your product.
 If possible, offer a free subscription, trial, or sample of your product/service in the CTA.
 It might be the most effective CTA of all.

 If you haven’t tapped into the social media aspect of CTAs yet, you could be missing out on free inbound marketing.
 How often do you see people tag their friends on social media sites about products or services they might like?
-Your product might not be for the person who is initially viewing, but they may want to share it with their friend.
+Your product might not be for the person who is initially viewing it, but they may want to share it with their friend.
 Make it easy so customers can act as your promoters.

 Good inbound marketing is a full-time job.
 It can be challenging when you are focused on the other aspects of your business.
 Go to the experts for inbound marketing in Toronto, like the team at Measure Marketing.
-Serving businesses in Toronto and Mississauga, the Measure Marketing team will put our experience and expertise in digital marketing to work for you.
-We will work to all of your SEO, B2B, internet, and inbound marketing needs.
+Serving companies in Toronto and Mississauga, the Measure Marketing team will put our experience and expertise in digital marketing to work for you.
+We will work with all of your SEO, B2B, internet, and inbound marketing needs.
 Request a consultation today and find out how we can increase your revenue stream!